Memorial Gifts and Bequests

 I give, devise, and bequeath to Peconic Land Trust, Inc., a nonprofit charitable organization with its office in Southampton, New York, the sum of $__________ (or insert description of real or personal property here) to be used for its general purposes.

-- Specific Bequest of a Conservation Easement: A conservation easement may be placed on land after the donor’s death.
-Again, we encourage the donor to discuss his/her conservation goals with Peconic Land Trust in advance to be sure that these goals can be met.
-Important technical details in drafting conservation restrictions must be included in order to fulfill the IRS deductibility requirements, and donors should be aware of the Trust’s stewardship fund policy for the management and enforcement of the easement.
+- Specific Bequest of a Conservation Easement: A conservation easement may be placed on land after your death.
+Again, we encourage you to discuss your conservation goals with Peconic Land Trust in advance to be sure that these goals can be met.
+Important technical details in drafting conservation restrictions must be included in order to fulfill the IRS deductibility requirements, and you should be aware of the Trust’s stewardship fund policy for the management and enforcement of the easement.
 The suggested language for this type of bequest is:

 a) In the event I do not make such a conveyance (describe the intended conservation easement here) during my lifetime, I hereby bequeath unto the Peconic Land Trust, Inc., a publicly supported 501(c)(3) organization with offices in Southampton, New York, the development rights and conservation restrictions in certain real property described as follows: (Legal Description of Protected Property).
 The development rights and conservation restrictions to be conveyed shall be substantially in the form set forth in the Grant of Development Rights and Conservation Restrictions attached to this will as Exhibit B, and incorporated herein by reference as if fully set forth. b) I further bequeath to the Peconic Land Trust, Inc. the sum of $(_____) as a stewardship endowment for the purpose of monitoring and enforcing the conservation restrictions on the property conveyed pursuant to the preceding paragraph.

-- Residuary Bequests: In this type of bequest, the donor leaves all or a part of the balance of the estate to a beneficiary after all of the specific bequests have been satisfied.
+- Residuary Bequests: In this type of bequest, you leave all or a part of the balance of the estate to a beneficiary after all of the specific bequests have been satisfied.
 The suggested wording for a residuary bequest is:

 I give, devise, and bequeath to the Peconic Land Trust, Inc., a nonprofit charitable organization with offices in Southampton, New York, all (or ____%) of the rest, residue and remainder of my estate, to be used for its general purposes.

-- Contingent Bequests: This type of bequest provides for the disposition of the estate if one or more of the named beneficiaries fails to survive the donor.
+- Contingent Bequests: This type of bequest provides for the disposition of the estate if one or more of your named beneficiaries fails to survive you.
 It can be used in conjunction with a specific bequest or a residuary bequest.

 If any of the above-named beneficiaries should predecease me, I hereby bequeath his or her share to the Peconic Land Trust, Inc., a nonprofit charitable organization with offices in Southampton, New York, to be used for its general purposes.